Thales Watchkeeper WK450: Overview

-A prime difference between the Hermes 450 and Watchkeeper is that the 450 is fitted only with an electro-optical/infrared sensor, while the WK450 has in addition a dual-mode synthetic aperture radar and ground moving target indication system that allows it to see through all weather conditions.
+A prime difference between the Hermes 450 operated by the British Army and Watchkeeper was that the H450 was fitted only with an electro-optical/infrared sensor, while the WK450 has in addition a dual-mode synthetic aperture radar and ground moving target indication system that allows it to see through all weather conditions.
 The British Army was to receive 30 Watchkeepers and a further 24 due to go into store to be deployed as needed.